frallannea/wedding/pages/rsvp/rsvp.md

 Note that:
 - by saying "yes", only the owner of the account you used to access the site will be registered;
+- unfortunately, due to the current COVID related restrictions, we cannot invite more than a restricted number of persons.
+Hence, **the +1 option should be used only by those who have been asked to do so**;
 - you can always get back to this page and update your answer, however once you update your previous answers will be deleted;
-- unfortunately, due to the current COVID related restrictions, we cannot invite more than a restricted number of persons.
-Hence, **the +1 option should be used only by those who have been asked to do so**.
+- you will NOT get a mail/screen of confirmation after you press "Submit!".
+We will contact you in case we do not receive your answer;

 ## Form